stemoutreach/PathfinderBot/Reference/PathfinderBot_Gamepad_AutoStart_Guide.md

 # Start in the code folder so relative imports and files work
 WorkingDirectory=/home/robot/code

-# Use python3 or python as appropriate
+# Use python or python as appropriate
-ExecStart=/usr/bin/python3 /home/robot/code/pf_mecanum_gamepad_drive.py
+ExecStart=/usr/bin/python /home/robot/code/pf_mecanum_gamepad_drive.py

 # Restart service if it crashes
 Restart=on-failure